 2. The Science of Combustion

 Before we get to unburned or residual fuel in the exhaust system, let’s take a quick look at how fuel is used to create energy.
-The exhaust system is a key part of the whole process but does, as its name implies, comes in the last stage of energy creation.
+The exhaust system is a key part of the whole process but does, as its name implies, come in the last stage of energy creation.

 The first stage is the intake system.
 This involves your mower taking in atmospheric air to mix with fuel within your mower’s engine cylinders.
 This mixture is compressed and ignited with a spark plug.
 The explosion creates expansion within the engine which creates energy that is translated to work (i.e., the mower’s now able to rotate its blades and cut your lawn).